OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 However if you want serious throughput and scalability you have to setup a Hadoop and HBase cluster with multiple servers.
 In a distributed setup HDFS manages region files, automatically distributing copies to different servers for fault tolerance.
 HBase assigns regions to different servers and OpenTSDB's client will send data points to the specific server where they will be stored.
 You're now spreading operations amongst multiple servers, increasing performance and storage.
 If you need even more throughput or storage, just add nodes or disks.

 There are a number of ways to setup a Hadoop/HBase cluster and a ton of various tuning tweaks to make, so Google around and ask user groups for advice.
-Some general recomendations include:
+Some general recommendations include:

 * Dedicate a pair of high memory, low disk space servers for the Name Node.
 Set them up for high availability using something like Heartbeat and Pacemaker.
 * Setup Zookeeper on at least 3 servers for fault tolerance.
 They must have a lot of RAM and a fairly fast disk for log writing.
 On small clusters, these can run on the Name node servers.